bilal-the-dev/Discord-to-discord-self-bot-forwarder/README.md

 - `_comment`: to set some notes
 - `channel_id`: The ID of the source channel in your Discord server.
 - `webhook_url`: The webhook URL for the destination channel.
+- `use_user_profile`: use the sender picture and name instead of webhook default picture/name
 - `allowed_senders` (optional): Array of Discord user IDs allowed to send messages through the self-bot.
 - `allowed_words` (optional): Array of words allow messages to go through the self-bot.
 - `remove_discord_links` (optional): Set to `true` to remove Discord invite links from messages.